-Casus Luciferi is the second full-length offering from the Swedish Black Metal
+Casus Luciferi is the second full-length offering from the Swedish black

-band known as Watain.
-Released in November 2003, through Drakkar Productions, this recording embodies the spirit of early
+metal band known as Watain.
+Released in November 2003, through Drakkar Productions, this recording embodies the spirit of

-'90s Black Metal.
+early '90s black metal.
 Even the booklet and back cover possessed an old and worn look that matched the music.
-It was as if, finally,
+It was as if,

-a band decided to pick up from where Mayhem left off with De Mysteriis Dom Sathanas, while adding a healthy dose of
+finally, a band decided to pick up from where Mayhem left off with De Mysteriis Dom Sathanas, while adding a healthy

-influence from Dissection's The Somberlain.
-Though Rabid Death's Curse was impressive in its own right, this
+dose of influence from Dissection's The Somberlain.
+Though Rabid Death's Curse was impressive in its own right,

 From the first moments of "Devil's Blood", one is taken back in time and dragged